kasztnert/yii2-scheduler/README.md

 Where:
  * /project_path/ - path to your yii2 project (for example, /var/www/yii/);
  * /php_path/ php - path to php (for example, /usr/bin/php).

+Please note that if you add a scheduled task on the GUI, the schedule resolution should correspond to the cron job, so if the cron job is configured as */5 * * * *, then you can schedule tasks for minutes that are dividable by 5, otherwise they will not be executed.

 ### Settings (web config)
 * defaultFolder - path to the folder, where the methods of classes that can be used as a task (default value: